-When grumpy old man cum guerrilla civic activist, Adi Astl, decided to take on City Hall–or rather, give up on City Hall, by building a set of stairs into to a local park, he could hardly have imagined that he would end up as something of an international folk hero.
+When grumpy-old-man cum guerrilla civic activist, Adi Astl, decided to take on City Hall–or rather, give up on City Hall–by building a set of stairs into to a local park recently, he could hardly have imagined that he would end up as something of an international folk hero.
 Astl proudly showed off his handiwork to local news crews and journalists earlier this week in a park near Toronto’s Islington and Bloor neighbourhood.
-Astl clearly believed he’d addressed a simple problem with a simple and inexpensive solution.
-I think we all believed this was a quaint little local story with a lot of a libertarian bent.
+Astl clearly believed he’d simply addressed a simple problem with a common sense, inexpensive solution; I suspect the rest of us believed this was a quaint local story with a lot of a libertarian bent that made for some fun local news.
 After all, this genial 73-year-old had managed to do for $550 what the City claimed it couldn’t do for less than $65K.
-The story resonated on a whole bunch of levels.
-Of course, Big Bad City said the stairs had to go, citing public safety, but everyone knows that means they’re worried about liability.
-And suddenly a bit of local-interest fluff was national and then international news.
+Turns out, the story resonated on a whole bunch of levels.
+Big Bad City said the stairs had to go, citing public safety, (but everyone knows that means they’re worried about liability), and suddenly a bit of local-interest fluff was national and then international news.
 This was the stuff of archetypal narrative-making: a kindly grandfather up against the evil bureaucracy of the Official City.

 I first heard about the matter on the Young Urbanists League’s (YUL) Facebook page on July 19.
-It didn’t strike me as much of a story, but I wondered in the comments why the city couldn’t just put up a “use at your own risk” sign, rather than going to the effort of tearing the thing down.
+It didn’t strike me as much of a story, but I wondered in the comments why the city couldn’t just put up a “use at your own risk” sign, rather than going to the effort of tearing the stairs down.
 Seemed easy enough.
-After all Toronto is built on ravines, and all over the place there are unofficial spaces that get re-jigged for human access by locals.
+After all, Toronto is built on ravines, and all over the place there are unofficial spaces that get re-jigged for human access by locals.
+No big deal.

-The episode reminded me of how my neighbours in my East York hood had done just that.
-There was a school on the other side of a ravine, and obviously people didn’t want to have to go all the way around up to the main streets and back down in order to access the school and the public park that is attached to it.
-So people threw down old tires and planks of lumber to make the shortcut easier to traverse.
+In fact, the episode reminded me of how my neighbours in my own East York hood had done just that just a couple of years earlier.
+There is a school directly on the other side of a ravine space at the foot of our local street.
+It goes without saying, people don’t want to have to go all the way around up to the main street and back down in order to access the school and the public park that is attached to it on the other side of the swampy wild space.
+So people threw down old tires and planks of lumber to make a shortcut which is easier to traverse.
 Occasionally city crews would come by and clean up the space, but within weeks the gerry-rigged footpaths would reappear.

-One day a crew and a bunch of trucks showed up, and a few hours later the formerly wild terrain had been weed-whacked, and some railway-tie frames, filled with gravel and wood chips, were left in its place.
+As fate would have it, one day a city crew and a bunch of trucks showed up, and a few hours later the formerly wild terrain had been weed-whacked, and some railway-tie frames filled with gravel and wood chips were left in place.
 The footpath was not wheelchair accessible, and there was certainly no lighting nor handrails.
 There was a sign hung on a nearby fence that stated the path was not maintained, as it is a natural ravine, and warned users to proceed at their own risk.
 Since I used the path daily, it was a welcome improvement.
 I tripped on the ties a couple of times because the nature of ravines is to constantly be moving, but it was way better than getting soakers and having to grab onto tree roots in order to get up the awkward hill.

 That day when the city finally relented and gave the ravine crossing its rustic makeover, I happened to be writing a paper for a conference for the Canadian Association of Theatre Researchers (CATR), and I was re-reading Michel De Certeau’s famous 1980 essay, “Walking in the City” from his book The Practice of Everyday Life.
 De Certeau begins by looking down at NYC from the 110th floor of the World Trade Centre, imagining himself to have an objective view of the city, its streets, and the people passing through.
 But what he sees from that Icarus-type vantage point is simply the official city, the city organized by city planners and maps and buildings.
 To understand the city, he needs to walk in it with the other walkers, and by walking re-write it—that is, live it.
 The idea of stability here is exposed as a visual fiction propped up by the past; what is revealed is a quotidian fluidity enacted by city dwellers, who both accept and subvert the official spaces of the city.
 “Its present invents itself, from hour to hour, in the act of throwing away its accomplishments and challenging the future” (91).
 De Certeau contends that city walkers make use of the imposed structures of city planners (i.e. roads, maps, bylaws), who necessarily function by the fiction of wholeness, but a city’s walkers/voyeurs are constantly re-writing what has been traced/recorded/mapped.
 Things like informal footpaths and shortcuts eventually make themselves part of the official vernacular of the city form.
 For De Certeau, walking and its subsequent official mapping, using the city, creating footpaths, which eventually all become part of the official city, are all part of the paradoxical discursive act of ‘local authority,’ “a crack in the system that saturates places with signification” (106).